mars-protocol/v1-core/README.md

 cargo fmt
 ```

-`Clippy` is used as a linting tool:
+`clippy` is used as a linting tool:

 ```
 cargo +nightly clippy --tests --all-features -- -D warnings